zk2chen/DetroitBlightTicket/README.md

 # DetroitBlightTicket
-Machine Learning model that predicts blight ticket compliance in Detroit
+Machine Learning model that predicts the probability that a blight ticket will be paid